 3. Create trigonometric functions using the "derived variables" option

-One of the cool things about Ubidots is that is allows you to generate new data from Math expressions.
-Inside your data source, click on "Add Derived Variable" and type the corresponding math formula.
+One of the cool things about Ubidots is that allows you to generate new data from Math expressions.
+Inside your data source, click on "Add Synthetic Variable" and type the corresponding math formula.
 Do this procedure one time for each trigonometric function you wish to explore.
-In our case, we generated the following functions:
+In our case, we generated the following function:

 - Adding "sin(2t)" derived variable

 4. Create a Python script to send data to the seed variable "t"